Drug information

 ILLUMINATE SWITCH A (MK-8591A-017; NCT04223778)

 In this Phase 3 trial, participants continued their baseline antiretroviral therapy (ART) regimen or switched to a fixed-dose combination (FDC) containing doravirine/islatravir.
 Results through Week 48 showed that doravirine/islatravir had a similar safety profile to that of baseline ART.
-Approximately 80% of participants in the doravirine/islatravir arm and 70% of participants in the baseline ART arm had at least one side effect.
-Drug-related side effects occurred in 19.6% of doravirine/islatravir participants and 8.9% of baseline ART participants.
-Overall, the most common drug-related side effects were insomnia, abnormal dreams, headache, nausea, itching skin, and weight gain.
+Drug-related side effects occurred in 19.6% of doravirine/islatravir participants.
+The most common drug-related side effects associated with doravirine/islatravir were insomnia, abnormal dreams, headache, nausea, itching skin, and weight gain.
 A drug-related serious side effect—paranoia—occurred in one participant receiving doravirine/islatravir.
-Five participants discontinued doravirine/islatravir because of a drug-related side effect.15,16
+Five participants discontinued doravirine/islatravir because of a drug-related side effect.16,17

 ILLUMINATE SWITCH B (MK-8591A-018; NCT04223791)

 In this Phase 3 trial, participants continued Biktarvy or switched to an FDC containing doravirine/islatravir.
-Results through Week 48 showed doravirine/islatravir had a similar safety profile to that of Biktarvy.
-Seventy-one percent of participants receiving doravirine/islatravir and 75% of participants receiving Biktarvy experienced at least one side effect.
-Drug-related side effects occurred in 10% of doravirine/islatravir participants and 12% of Biktarvy participants.
-Overall, the most common drug-related side effects included nausea, dizziness, and muscle aches and pain.
-Six participants discontinued doravirine/islatravir because of a drug-related side effect.17,18
+Results through Week 48 showed that doravirine/islatravir had a similar safety profile to that of Biktarvy.
+Drug-related side effects occurred in 10% of doravirine/islatravir participants.
+The most common drug-related side effect associated with doravirine/islatravir was nausea.
+Six participants discontinued doravirine/islatravir because of a drug-related side effect.18,19

 MK-8591-016 (NCT04003103)